 One of the components of a successful sustainability unconference is the speaker sessions.
-Any registrant at a sustainability unconference can offer to give a talk on a topic, and those talks that get the most votes during the first hour (agenda building time) of the unconference will be awarded speaking slots.
+Any registrant at a sustainability unconference can offer to lead a session on a topic of their choosing.
+There are three types of sessions:

 - Speakers can bring slides or other visual aids to the unconference in the hopes of speaking, they can do some talking and some illustrating on a whiteboard, or they can simply talk story with the audience in a more informal style.